cedardevs/onestop/docs/api/search-api.md

 - [Search Fields](search-fields) - Search fields you can reference in a search query.
 - [Search Responses](search-responses) - Format of the search response.

-The Search API provides three endpoints for OneStop data discovery.
+The Search API provides endpoints for OneStop data discovery.
 Either a POST (with a correctly formatted **JSON request body**) or GET request  will work.
 All three endpoints expect the same request schema format to be used but return data of the type in the URL.

 Examples: